Home

 Well, you get the idea.

-Because there are so many things that you could use to create shading, I will only discuss the techniques using the main blending utensils that most artists use in their drawings.
+Because there are so many things that you could use to create shading, I will only discuss the techniques using the main blending tools that most artists use in their drawings.

 • Fingers